hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/01_Salifish.md

 ### Using DESeq2 for DE analysis with pseudocounts

     library(DESeq2)   # load this if you have not loaded it earlier

     source('DESeqDataFromTx.R')   # required for using tximport output as input for DESeq2

     ## Create a sampletable/metadata

+    # Before we create this metadata object, let's see what the sample (column) order of the counts matrix is:
+    colnames(txi$counts)

     condition=factor(c(rep("Ctl",3), rep("KD", 2), rep("OE", 3)))
     sampleTable <- data.frame(condition, row.names = colnames(txi$counts))